Sciance-Inc/statisfactory/readme.md

 ## Motivation and Scope
 Statisfactory is a toolbox to apply and replicate a Statistical pipeline.
 The purpose of the project is double :
-* Exposing a one-stop-shop with artifacts generates through the analysis by abstracting the location and the retrieval / saving of an artifact away from the Python code ;
+* Exposing a one-stop-shop with artifacts generated through the analysis by abstracting the location and the retrieval / saving of an artifact away from the Python code ;
 * Replicating the same pipeline to multiple inputs, with some input-specific parametrisation done through a yaml based interface.